 - If your are on Accutane (full dose) a 1 year waiting period is required before you can get medical clearance.

-Touch-up visits are normal prodical in Permanent Cosmetics.
+Touch-up visits are normal prodical in the Permanent Makeup and Semi-Permanent Makeup.
 Remember, no two sides of the face are the same.
 Perfection is are goal but “note” that nothing is PERFECT.
 We do not use the “P” word when doing Permanent Makeup.
 SISTERS NOT TWINS is used universally in the industry.

 Your initial color will fade and soften anywhere from 20 to 50%.
 At the touch-up visit we will fine tune any area that has faded.
 Healing is specific to each client and how well you follow after-care instructions.
 We DO NOT have control over your bodies healing process.

-If your wanting a more “dramatic” look for example (eyeliner) this is a good time to let your technician know.
+If your wanting a more “dramatic” look for example (eyeliner) this is a good time to let your makeup artist know.
 We can always add to any permanent makeup procedure in most cases but not all.

 - -Do not tweeze, wax or preform electrolysis 1 week before procedure.